walkabilly/promotion_tenure/teaching.md

 Tel: (709) 864-7270
 E-mail: dfuller@mun.ca
 Web: [http://www.walkabilly.ca/](http://www.walkabilly.ca/)

+### Suggested Framework

+* Title Page
+* Table of Contents
+* Intro Short
+    * Broad teaching experience AND what you hope reviewers realize about you and teaching
+1. Teaching responsibility
+    * Courses taught
+    * student supervision (highlight success of students)
+2. Teaching philosophy
+3. Effectiveness in teaching and supporting learning
+4. Prefessional learning and development in teaching
+5. scholarship ih teaching and learning
+6. Educationl leadership philosohy
+7. Teaching leadership and service
+8. Teaching goals

 ### <span style="color:#81112c">The important thing is not to stop questioning.
 Curiosity has its own reason for existing.</span>